Little Dorrit

 There's a gathering excitement as the various plots start to come together in each of the two major parts of the novel.

-In the end, the author's outrage is blunted by his resorting to tried and true formulas to resolve the personal stories: the unexpected inheritance of a fortune, an inexplicable change of heart by a dark figure, a minor character coming forward to expose a wicked one.
+In the end though, the author's outrage is blunted by his resorting to tried and true formulas to resolve the personal stories: the unexpected inheritance of a fortune, an inexplicable change of heart by a dark figure, a minor character coming forward to expose a wicked one.

-One gets the sense Dickens had said all he wanted on the great issues and wanted to get out of the human story as neatly as possible.
+One gets the sense Dickens had said all he wanted on the great issues and wanted to wrap up the human story as neatly as possible.

 As you will when you read it.